We are buying things we don’t need, with money we don’t have, to impress people we don’t even knowThe Minimalists

 The beauty of minimalism is that its personal and it’s under your control.
 If you’re broke and can’t find the important stuff because you’ve filled up your attic / garage / basement with shite then you are the problem and blaming politicians is not the answer.

 I was recently at the charity shop reflecting on the irony of giving away our books on de-cluttering.
-I could no doubt blame Theresa May [insert your own scapegoat here] for tricking us into buying them but, let’s be honest, this one is on us.
+I could no doubt blame [insert name of politician here] for tricking us into buying them but, let’s be honest, this one is on us.

 It’s good for your soul